Main Content Region

 Professor Nicole Bournias-Vardiabasis, a trained developmental geneticist, is investigating the interactions between aging and Alzheimer’s Disease

 Bournias-Vardiabasis is the director of the CSUSB Bridges to Stem Cell Research program, which is funded by the California Institute for Regenerative Medicine (CIRM).
-The program will place 10 undergraduate students and two graduate students per year in six-month and twelve-month respectively internships with host laboratories throughout the region: City of Hope Medical Center, UCR, Loma Linda University, Western Health Sciences University and USC/Children's Hospital.
+The program places 10 undergraduate students and two graduate students per year in six-month and twelve-month respectively internships with host laboratories throughout the region: City of Hope Medical Center, UCR, Loma Linda University, Western Health Sciences University and USC/Children's Hospital.

 Bournias-Vardiabasis was awarded a Ph.D. in developmental genetics from the University of Essex.
 She also holds a bachelor’s degree in biology from UC Irvine.